menu

 More to the Story

-It’s true that the average sale price of a Tales of Middle Earth collector booster box dropped significantly since A-The One Ring was found.
+It’s true that the average sale price of a Tales of Middle Earth collector booster box dropped significantly since The One Ring was found.
 However, the price action since June 30th hasn’t been as dire.
 After bottoming under $350, prices rebounded unexpectedly the following two days.
 Check out the market price chart for the past month:

 While it’s no surprise the price is still well off its high, those $350 boxes didn’t stick around for very long, and now boxes are selling for north of $400 once again.

 Part of this rebound could be driven by TCGplayer’s recent kickback deal on sealed product.
 Even I took the bait and picked up a cheap draft booster box of Crimson Vow to save for a rainy day.
-Perhaps the incentive was enough to catalyze buying, despite the fact that A-The One Ring was already opened.
+Perhaps the incentive was enough to catalyze buying, despite the fact that The One Ring was already opened.

 Additionally, there are still a bunch of valuable and coveted serialized and non-serialized rings to be found in collector booster packs.
 In total, the Sol Rings to be found include: